trpc/trpc/www/docs/reactjs/useQuery.md

 - **`trpc.abortOnUnmount`:** Override the [global config](nextjs#config-callback) and opt in or out of aborting queries on unmount.

 :::tip
-If you need to set any options but don't want to pass any input, you can `undefined` instead.
+If you need to set any options but don't want to pass any input, you can pass `undefined` instead.
 :::

 You'll notice that you get autocompletion on the `input` based on what you have set in your `input` schema on your backend.